jacobsfletch/rhtml-docs/guides/capturing-html.md

 const allCSS = getAllCSS();
 ```

-To further optimize the request, consider [Using HTML Templates](./guides/using-html-templates.md) to share a stylesheet across all of your images.
+To further optimize the request, consider [Using HTML Templates](./guides/using-html-templates.md) to share stylesheet(s) or markup across all of your images.

 ## Additional Parameters